How many in America?

 You may also like: Oldest cities in America

 Police departments: 12,000

 The Bureau of Justice Statistics indicates that, in 2016, there were more than 12,000 police departments in operation throughout the United States.
 The number includes tribal police but does not include sheriffs’ offices, which are typically run by counties or other state subdivisions rather than local governments.
 The number of full-time officers in 2019 was 697,195, compared to a high of 708,569 in 2008.

 There were 4,313 colleges and universities throughout the country in 2021.
 Since 1965, enrollment numbers have climbed significantly, but have stayed more consistent in recent years.

 Death row inmates: 2,553

-There were 2,553 inmates on death row in the fall of 2020, according to a NAACP report.
+There were 2,553 inmates on death row in the fall of 2020, according to an NAACP report.
 However, executions, sentence reversals, and deaths by other causes have resulted in declines in the death row population.
 More than 55% of those facing execution in 2020 were Black or Latinx, and a majority of death row cases originate in 2% of U.S. counties.

 Although they once roamed in giant herds numbering up to 30 million, today there are only about 500,000 bison in America.
-It's still a number that impresses many citizens, though, given that they only reside in national parks and refuges in Wyoming, Montana, Oklahoma, Nebraska, Iowa, and Colorado.
-The animals, which are the largest land animal in North America, are called bison in the Americas and Europe and buffalo in Africa and Asia.
+It’s still a number that impresses many citizens, though, given they only reside in national parks and refuges in Wyoming, Montana, Oklahoma, Nebraska, Iowa, and Colorado.
+The animals, which are the largest land animal in North America, are called bison in the Americas and Europe, and buffalo in Africa and Asia.